robotoworks/mechanoid/docs/source/ops/index.rst

    ...

+Creating an Operation Manager
+"""""""""""""""""""""""""""""
-We can then create an instance of an Operation Manager, an Operation Manager is responsible for managing a single |opsvc|, the following example shows how we can manage our Movies |opsvc|:
+We can then create an instance of an Operation Manager, the following example shows how we can manage our Movies |opsvc|:

 .. code-block:: java